jdshaw/component_levels/README.md

 Component Levels
 ================

-ArchivesSpace plugin surface the Archival Object `level` as a facet in the general and advanced search and also in the component display strings.
+ArchivesSpace plugin surface the Archival Object `level` as a facet in the general and advanced search and as a column on search results listings where Archival Objects are expected (general search, advanced search and Resource listing when 'Show Components" is selected).

 ## Installing it